winstxnhdw/C2/README.md

 > The type or namespace name '\<namespace\>' could not be found \(are you missing a using directive or an assembly reference?\)\[Assembly-CSharp\]

-To solve this issue, simply close Unity and VSCode, and remove the `Library` directory from the project folder.
+To resolve this, simply close Unity and VSCode, and remove the `Library` directory from the project folder.
 Then, reopen Unity to rebuild the `Library` directory.

 ```bash
 rm -r Library